MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-history-and-backwards-navigation.md

 Style="{StaticResource NavigationBackButtonNormalStyle}"/>
 ```

 In order to minimize UI elements moving around in your app, show a disabled back button when there is nothing in the backstack (see code example below).
+However, if you expect your app will never have a backstack, you don’t need to display the back button at all.

 ![Back button states](images/back-nav/BackDisabled.png)